 Although a bit authoritarian by our standards, the pecking order works well in a flock of chickens.
 Bigger, stronger, and more aggressive chickens rank higher in the social hierarchy, while weak, small chickens rank lower.

-The pecking order ensures stability and social cohesion in the flock.
+But in truth, this pecking order ensures stability and social cohesion in the flock.
 The established social order allows dominant chickens to manage the flock, eye an eye out for predators, and prevent dangerous infighting.

 It’s because of this that chickens are territorial, and will naturally defend their rights when faced with new chickens integrating with their flock.